jujhars13/k8s-kind-load-testing/README.md

 ## Things I learnt

-- Using `kind` inside of a Gitlab C runner
+- Using `kind` inside of a Gitlab CI runner
 - Surfacing CI step results into a PR

 ### Things that bit me in the behind

 - The version of `http-echo` published on [Docker hub](https://hub.docker.com/r/hashicorp/http-echo) is way behind the version in the [Github repo](https://github.com/hashicorp/http-echo).
 The code in the repo allows for the setting of the `ECHO_TEXT` env var and not the Docker hub mandatory `-text` option
-- Struggled with nginx admission webhook for kind, apparently it's an issue with the tolerations of the nginx config in the latest versions of kind - had to write a manifest patch for nginx ingress to get around issue
+- Struggled with Nginx admission webhook for kind, apparently it's an issue with the tolerations of the Nginx config for the latest versions of kind - had to write a manifest patch for Nginx ingress to get around issue

-## ToDo
+## Todo

 - [x] setup ADR directory
 - [x] setup application stack in k8s